Always respect, always DrinkWise

 Each year in the lead up to NRL State of Origin, the NRL and AFL Finals series and Gather Round, some of the game’s heavyweights and archrivals join with DrinkWise, State Police forces, governments and support services to remind the community to Always respect, always DrinkWise.
 These whole-of-community collaborations remind sports fans about the importance of moderating their alcohol consumption (if choosing to drink) and always being respectful towards others.

-To continue to remind NRL fans and the broader community about the importance of moderating their alcohol consumption, always being respectful toward others and asking for help if needed, ahead of game one of the NRL State of Origin series, DrinkWise has teamed up with NRL Immortal Mal Meninga, Queensland Government, Support services (1800RESPECT, the No to Violence – Men’s Referral Service and 13YARN), the NRL, retailers (Coles Liquor, Endeavour Group, Retail Drinks Australia), with support from Clubs Queensland, Queensland Hotels Association, ClubsNSW and other venue operators.
+To continue to remind NRL fans and the broader community about the importance of moderating their alcohol consumption, always being respectful toward others and asking for help if needed, ahead of game three – the decider – of the NRL State of Origin series, DrinkWise has teamed up with NRL Immortal and Queensland Origin star Mal Meninga, NRL and New South Wales Origin legend Brett Kimmorley, New South Wales Police, New South Wales and Queensland Governments, Support services (1800RESPECT, the No to Violence – Men’s Referral Service and 13YARN), the NRL, retailers (Coles Liquor, Endeavour Group, Retail Drinks Australia), with support from Clubs Queensland, Queensland Hotels Association, ClubsNSW and other venue operators.

 This campaign serves as an ongoing reminder that if people are having trouble managing their consumption or their behaviour and their choices are impacting on the safety of family or others, asking for help is okay and there are support of services available that can provide advice and assistance.